 Property owners are responsible for posting their civic number at the end of their driveway in a location visible from the road.
 Having a visible civic number can help mail and delivery services, telecommunication providers, emergency response, and friends and family find you, and for navigation purposes.

 Assigning a Civic Number

 New civic numbers are assigned during the development and building permit application process.
-Once a permit is issued, a civic number will be assigned automatically.
+Once a permit is issued and the GPS for the construction has been done, a civic number will be assigned automatically.